 What are the clothing options available to us?
 Why might we choose one over another?
-How will the demands of the river impact on our choice of personal safety equipment?
-Are we confident in the use of our chosen personal safety equipment?
+Are we confident in the use of our chosen personal safety equipment and considered the venue rules for the use of slings/ropes?

 What will we use?